pzivich/zEpid/README.md

     Graphics:
         -Forest plot
         -Functional form assessment plots
-    Other various calculations:
-        -Confidence interval calculations for risk

 A full guide of the package and a sample dataframe are underdevelopment.
 If you have any requests for items to be included, please contact me and I will work on adding any requested features.